maduabuchicharles50/zero_day/README.md

-This file is mandatoryin projects
+This file is a mandatory projects